What is an Inception?

 Advice for Facilitators

-(for Story Mapping but really for any planning or retro game)
+(for Story Mapping or any planning or retrospective workshop)

 - Stay impartial